 Pattern A – Using Caching as an enterprise in-memory data grid

-Applicability: For application caching ensuring sub-millisecond response time, high read performance, and offload resource contention from storage layer.
-The enterprise-wide applicability applies using in-memory grid for multiple applications.
+- For application caching ensures sub-millisecond response time, high read performance, and offload resource contention from the storage layer.

 Approach: Use a minimal micro-cache (deployed alongside micro-service application as a sidecar) without any distributed caching

-Applicability: For application caching (mostly as L1/L2 level caching) for limited caching (scalability limited) requirements.
+- For application caching (mostly as L1/L2 level caching) for limited caching (scalability limited) requirements.

 Please share your view, experience, and learning as comments.
 Keep experimenting!